 There is currently a worldwide focus on nuclear power as current infrastructure comes to the end of its service life and a new generation of assets are being designed and built.
 Meanwhile, in response to climate change, engineers are contributing to the development of sustainable energy solutions such as wind, hydro, wave, tidal, solar, biomass, combined heat and power, and micro-renewable technologies.

 In recent years we have seen a number of countries report their first day of zero electricity production from coal.
 Britain reported its first coal-free day in April 2017 and in April 2018 it reported a period of three days without generating any electricity from coal.

 There is also a focus on how smart metering, smart grids and energy storage could work together to reduce demand and match supply with demand.

 What it's like working in power generation

-Large capital projects such as wind farms and power stations take many years (even decades) to progress through the consent, funding, planning, design and construction processes, whereas smaller projects, for example building a small solar farm or optimising and developing existing infrastructure, take much less time.
+Projects can last from days to years.
+Large projects, such as building a new wind farm or power station, take many years to progress through all of the stages, from funding and planning to designing and constructing the project.
+Small projects, such as building a small solar farm or optimising the existing infrastructure, take much less time.

 Getting a graduate engineering job in the power generation industry